 I’ve been noticing a lot of critiques that seem to conflate ideas with the misuse of those ideas.
 Critique is valuable when it helps us explore, clarify, or unpack an idea and/or its application.
 Criticism that conflates ideas with their misuse are not only inaccurate but they also perpetuate the idea and its misuse as synonymous.
 This leads folks to going away from what they acknowledge as helpful concepts but won’t take them on because those “words have become tainted” and they don’t want to be criticized themselves.
 Here are a few examples of this confusion that seem to keep getting steam with salacious social media headlines and titles (but that’s another blog post).

 There is this critique of mindfulness that points out how helpful the concept was for the author of the critique but ignored the realities of terrorism in the world.
 If mindfulness doesn’t include being mindful of and present with the realities, horrors, and tragedies of the world then it isn’t really mindfulness.
 This critique is a good example of mis-understanding a concept and then building a critique on that mis-understanding.
-Another example is those who criticize mindfulness and mediation because companies are using it to increase productivity.
+Another example is those who criticize mindfulness and meditation because companies are using it to increase productivity.
 It would be more accurate to critique the mis-use of mindfulness to increase productivity than to dismiss mindfulness all together.

 Positive psychology is the empirical study of what works.
 In this opinion piece in the New York Times, Barbara Ehrenreich critiques positive psychology by conflating the science of what works with positive thinking (wishing things were better), pretending, and The Secret.
 She critiques positive psychology by critiquing things that are not positive psychology.
 This not only is an unfair critique but reifies the conflation and mis-understanding that she rightly points out are so dangerous.
 Here is a counter to this essay.